 The class focuses on concept-based practices that seek to build a bridge between lived experiences of the world and possible artistic strategies for engaging the world.
 Students in the class choose their formal language relative to the content they wish to articulate.
 Moving image practices, photography, text-based practices, performative practices and social interventions are all prominent within our ongoing dialogue.
 We welcome artistic approaches that seek to critically consider questions of gender, class, race and other markers of identity; as well as practices that engage meaningfully with social and political challenges of the past, present and future.

-From WiSe 2022/23 to SoSe 2023 Kerstin Honeit is sharing the professorship for spatial concepts with Candice Breitz.
+Kerstin Honeit is actually sharing the professorship for spatial concepts with Candice Breitz.